OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Static Analysis

-Inside of an intent-filter a custom URL scheme can be defined<sup>[1]</sup>.
+It should be investigated if custom URL schemes are defined.
+This can be done in the AndroidManifest file inside of an intent-filter element<sup>[1]</sup>.

 ```xml
 <data android:scheme="myapp" android:host="path" />
 ```
+The example above is specifying a new URL called `myapp://`.

 #### Dynamic Analysis

-To enumerate URL schemes within an application that can be called by a web browser, the module `scanner.activity.browsable` should be used:
+To enumerate URL schemes within an application that can be called by a web browser, the Drozer module `scanner.activity.browsable` should be used:

 ```
 dz> run scanner.activity.browsable -a com.google.android.apps.messaging